kuujo/yuppy/README.md

 ### final
 Declares a class definition to be final.

-The final XPy decorator is, well, `final`, which allows users to define classes that _cannot be extended._ This is a common feature in several other object-oriented languages.
+The final Yuppy decorator is, well, `final`, which allows users to define classes that _cannot be extended._ This is a common feature in several other object-oriented languages.
 ```